 Mail or turn in completed Parade Applications at the St Vrain Memorial Building, 700 Longs Peak Ave, Longmont, CO 80501 or email email@example.com (include payment by check or call 303-651-8404 to pay with a credit card).
 A copy of your automobile insurance must be included.
 Deadline is Wednesday, Dec.
 4.

-Back in 2017: All parade entries are eligible for prizes!
+2019: All parade entries are eligible for prizes!
 A panel of judges will make their selection before the parade begins.
-Note: Float must be in lineup by 3:30pm in order to be judged.
+Note: Your completed float and riders must be in lineup by 3:30pm in order to be judged.
 Each winning entry will be awarded a banner to proudly display along the route.
 The categories are:

 • Grand Marshal's Award - Best Entry: $250 prize